Dadar–Puducherry Chalukya Express: History

 This train gets its name from the Chalukya dynasty that ruled the Karnataka region.
 Earlier, this train used to runs up to Yesvantpur Junction in Bengaluru with six days with the No. 11017/11018.
 It Was Extended up to Puducherry and Tirunelveli Junction with tri weekly days to each.
-Remaining 3 days, it runs as train, Dadar Central–Tirunelveli Chalukya Express with train no. 11021/11022.
+Remaining 3 days, it runs as train, Dadar–Tirunelveli Chalukya Express with train no. 11021/11022.